Skip to content

 If You Suspect Something Is Already Happening

 • Stay calm.
-Even if you are scared or angry, reacting harshly may cause them to shut down.
+Even if you are scared or angry because your child or loved one may be under pressure or exploitation online, reacting harshly may cause them to shut down.

 • Ask open-ended questions.
 “Is anyone making you uncomfortable online?” works better than “Who are you talking to?”